-In large warehouses with a versatile article and order structure, it often makes sense to divide picking into two stages.
-At the beginning a batch with N orders is formed.
-In the first stage, all articles from the batch are picked route-optimized from the warehouse in collective boxes or containers in a route-optimized manner.
+In large warehouses with a varied article and order structure, it often makes sense to divide picking into two stages.
+At the beginning, a batch with N orders is formed.
+In the first stage, all articles from the batch are picked from the warehouse in collection boxes or containers in a route-optimized manner.
 In the second stage, the articles from the activated batch are scanned (advantage: additional quality assurance, disadvantage: renewed handling) and sorted into the target compartments (orders).
-LUCA has various systems available to support both stages.
+Various systems are available at LUCA for support in both stages.

-After all picked items are assigned to an order, the packages are packed and prepared for shipping.
-The packing stations are equipped with delivery note and shipping label printers, cardboard boxes, special labels, etc., depending on the workflow and requirements.
-LUCA systems support, for example, the customer and order-specific sorting of advertising material and/or vouchers.
+After all picked items have been assigned to an order, the packages are packed and prepared for shipping.
+The packing stations are equipped with delivery note and shipping label printers, cardboard boxes, special labels, etc. depending on the workflow and requirements.
+LUCA systems support here, for example, the customer and order-specific sorting of advertising material and/or vouchers.
 Carton sealers and automatic labelling stations are also used on some highly automated systems.

 Consolidation & Sorting

-For large-volume orders, the individual cartons or even several pallets must be brought together and prepared for shipping.
-LUCA provides various methods for consolidation.
-The individual cartons and pallets are also sorted at the goods issue either manually or fully automatically according to destination, country or shipper at goods issue.
+For large-volume orders, the individual cartons or even several pallets must be consolidated and prepared for shipping.
+Various methods are available at LUCA for consolidation.
+The individual cartons and pallets are also sorted at the goods issue either manually or fully automatically depending on the destination, country or shipper.
 The outgoing goods department is often equipped with suitable conveyor technology.